 Begins: June 10, 2023

 Enroll: Next cohort is offered in partnership with Catholic Extension.
 Application for enrollment is required.

 Tuition: $1,600 | A minimum payment $200 is required to register for this program.
 Tuition payment plans are available.
 Please contact Ms. Rosa Calderon at Rosa.Calderon@lmu.edu to make arrangements.

-This is a hybrid program.
-Class will meet Tuesday evenings fully online, as well as some Saturday mornings on campus, or online for distance learners, for labs days.
+This is an online program.
+Class will meet Tuesday evenings, as well as some Saturday mornings for labs days, via live videoconference.

 Tuesday Classes Saturday Lab Days

 Classes meet Tuesday evenings 6:30-8:30 p.m.
 Pacific time.

 - June 13, 2023